-For Michelin-starred chef Eric Frechon, opening a 110-seat restaurant in the heart of Paris's busiest train station (Gare Saint-Lazare) was effectively a way to reconnect with his democratic, bistrot past.
+For Michelin-starred chef Eric Frechon, opening a 110-seat restaurant in the heart of Paris's busiest train station (Gare St.-Lazare) was effectively a way to reconnect with his democratic, bistro past.
 The Bristol Hotel chef is an avowed proponent of no-fuss, simple food executed to perfection.
-He jumped at the chance to dedicate a space to his special brand of cooking when he was approached by the SNCF transport company to a dining space worthy of the station's newly renovated image—a destination for transients and locals alike, open morning, noon, and night.
+He jumped at the chance to dedicate a space to his special brand of cooking when he was approached by the SNCF transport company to create a restaurant worthy of the station's newly renovated image—a destination for transients and locals alike, open morning, noon, and night.
 Frechon stepped in to offer a wildly accessible, haute casual menu of French comfort classics in a gorgeous, lofty space that is equal parts café-bar and swish restaurant.
 In addition to the full menu, expect daily specials, a robust wine selection, and a standout dessert that will have you returning time and again: the Paris-Deauville, a sweet homage to Normandy, his birthplace, in the form of a caramelized, cold soufflé.
 The classic brasserie has experienced considerable decline in recent years, but with Lazare, Frechon revives the iconic lieu de vie with deft style.